 - 2 tsp cinnamon

-- Bake on lightly greased or parchment paper lined cookie sheets at 350 for about 10 minutes.
+- Place dough baking sheets lined with parchment paper and baked at 350 degrees F. for about 10 minutes.
 You want to bake them just until the tops start to crack.
-Cool completely.
+Remove from oven and let cool for 2 minutes on baking sheet.
+Then remove them from baking sheet to wire rack and let cool completely.